Pay online by viewing your statement or see the other options below.

 Make a webcheck payment here.

 Tuition and related charges may be paid online using your checking or savings account.
 A Web Check payment results in an electronic debit of your bank account.
 (Please verify that your bank allows electronic debiting before attempting to make a webcheck payment.)
 After the Web Check payment has been posted to your student account, it will be sent to your bank for processing.
 Depending on your bank, the transaction could take from 1-10 business days to be deducted from your bank account.
-Before making a payment, verify your account and routing number, amount and type of account are correct.
+Before submitting payment, verify your account and routing number, amount and type of account are correct.
 Once payment has been submitted, UW cannot cancel/edit the payment under any circumstances.

 Info needed for web check payment:

 - Bank routing number (valid routing numbers usually begin with the first two digits of 01-12, 21-32, or 61-72)